jarekstrzele/obsidian_notes/HASKELL/for_great_good/5 Higher order functions.md

 If a function accepts several parameters is **curried function**

 >[!info] parially applied function
+>
->a function that takes as many parameters as we left out
+if we call a function with ==too few== parameters, we get back ==a partially applied function==, meaning a function that takes as many parameters as we left out.

 ```haskell
 ghci> max 4 5